aptech/docs/docs/CR-xlsReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/yarn.xlsx";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/yarn.xlsx";

-    //Read in data from rows 2-9 of column 'D' x = xlsReadM(file, "D2:D9");
+    // Read in data from rows 2-9 of column 'D' x = xlsReadM(file, "D2:D9");

 After the code above, x should be equal to: